What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/ZheningHuang/NHA12D-Crack-Detection-Dataset-and-Comparison-Study}{NHA12D} \cite{NHA12D}, proposed in 2022, is collected by \underline{N}ational \underline{H}ighways digital survey vehicles on the network \underline{A12} in the UK.
-It consists of 80 high-resolution (1920×1080) pavement images and their binary masks.
-Images are equally distributed between concrete and asphalt surfaces, with each category containing 25 vertical-view and 15 forward-view images.
+\paragraph{\textbf{NHA12D:}} \href{https://github.com/ZheningHuang/NHA12D-Crack-Detection-Dataset-and-Comparison-Study}{NHA12D} \cite{NHA12D} is collected by \underline{N}ational \underline{H}ighways digital survey vehicles on the network \underline{A12} in UK and released in 2022.
+It consists of 80 pavement images at 1920×1080 and their binary masks.
+Images are equally distributed between concrete and asphalt surfaces, with each category containing 25 vertical-view images and 15 forward-view images.
 Each image focuses on individual driving lane, with incidental inclusion of various road elements, including vehicles, lane markings, road studs, water stains, and miscellaneous objects \cite{NHA12D}.
 Although the intensity value of positive pixels in the masks is reported as 255 \cite{NHA12D}, as shown in Fig.~\ref{fig:road_damage_datasets_comparison}, pink or green is actually used to denote the crack regions.